davidjosearaujo/davidjosearaujo.github.io/content/posts/04-router-annoyances.md

 We can see that `saveAjaxData()` is just **a method for constructing POST requests**, and already we can see the header flags that we were missing!
 It's not overly complicated, really, and **we learn that for a POST request to be valid, it must contain a verification token**.
 Also, these verification tokens are stored in an array and apparently are issued by the server for the client to use.
 If you recall the last response we got from ZAP, those were issued in the header.

-Finally, the cookie flag: we don't really need to see how the code handles it because, from the capture, the operation is pretty straightforward. **For any GET request, the cookie is not necessary, but the server in the response will return a `Set-Cookie` flag, so all we'll need to do is update our cookie every time that header appears.
+Finally, the cookie flag: we don't really need to see how the code handles it because, from the capture, the operation is pretty straightforward. **For any GET request, the cookie is not necessary, but the server in the response will return a `Set-Cookie` flag, so all we'll need to do is update our cookie every time that header appears.**
-**

 # Developing a solution

 Lets get into development!

-Now look, I can't be acused of prefering Python for every thing like a sucker, but I do belive in choosing the best tool for the job.
+Now look, I can't be acused of prefering Python for every thing like a sucker, **but I do belive in choosing the best tool for the job**.
 Is this a super specifi task?
 Will it be efficiency constrained?
 No and no. Do I want to get this over with?
 YES!

 So we've poked and prodded, and now we know how this router's brain (or lack thereof) works.
 The goal?
 To programmatically log in and tell it to behave, specifically when it comes to those pesky port-forwarding rules.
 Since we're dealing with a custom CHAP authentication and XML (ugh).